 General Guidelines for Managing TMD

 A night guard is a customized plastic device, usually made by a dentist, which fits over your teeth.
-The device is worn at night to reduce the damage to teeth and jaw joints caused by clenching and grinding.
+The device is worn at night to reduce the damage to teeth and jaw joints caused by bruxism.